 If you’re 21 or older, Juana’s Garden offers a different kind of shopping experience.
 We’re a locally owned cannabis boutique in downtown Montpelier, serving adults who want to explore Vermont’s legal cannabis market.

-For visitors new to Vermont’s cannabis laws, we recommend starting here: What to Expect When Visiting a Cannabis Boutique in Montpelier
+Browse our menu online before you visit, or stop by to speak with our team in person.
+Our Certified Ganjier™ offers free consultations.
+For visitors new to Vermont’s cannabis laws: What to Expect When Visiting a Cannabis Boutique in Montpelier

 Dining in Downtown Montpelier